Noise Levels in Indian Lake East, Worcester, MA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Eastern Indian Lake East sounds about 89% louder than Northern Indian Lake East to the human ear, a 9.2 dBA gap.
+To the human ear, noise in eastern Indian Lake East sounds about 143% louder than in northwestern Indian Lake East, a 12.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-290 do you need to be?